 Enjoyed by tourists, geologists, walkers and water sport lovers, this unique wonder is the only place on the planet where one can find evidence from the Triassic, Jurassic and Cretaceous periods of Earth's history.

 From the striking red cliffs of the Triassic period, to the chalky white Cretaceous period cliffs, the coastline offers unparalleled views as well as the chance of finding a fossil or two.

 Removing rope and nets from rocks.

-The idea behind this website is for it to be a hub of information about our Jurassic Coast.
-Alongside information about the vast history along this coastline, it will have a calendar of beach clean events and also a place where individual volunteers can ask for help.
-We will be educating our followers on the issues with plastic and other litter, as well as helping people to manage their waste in a more environmentally friendly manner.
+We will be educating the public and businesses on the issues with plastic and other litter, as well as helping people to manage their waste in a more environmentally friendly manner.
 We will keep you updated as to our beach cleaning endeavours as well.

 Tough day!
 A 100kg haul we cleared from Chapman's Pool.

 Even tougher day.
 220 kg near Seaton.
 We had to trolley, drag and carry this lot over a mile of shingle beach.
 The big black floats are over 30kg each and we found four of them.
 Teamwork is the key.